Poison Prevention Tips

 - Remember products that might be harmful to kids.
 Check your home for products like cleaning supplies, liquid laundry packets, plants, pesticides, alcohol, medicine.
 Keep personal care products such as lotion, makeup, cleanser and deodorant where kids can’t get into them.

 - Be aware of any medications or makeup that may be in your handbag.
 Store handbags out of the reach of young children.

 - Check homes built before 1978 for lead-based paint.
-If lead hazards are identified, test your child for lead exposure and hire a professional to control and remove lead sources safely.
+If lead hazards are identified, call the National Lead Information Center (1-800-424-5323) for detailed information.

 - Check www.recalls.gov for more info on product recalls involving lead-based products.
-Follow the recommendations to eliminate any products such as toys or cookware that contain lead.
+Follow the recommendations to get rid of any products like toys or cookware that contain lead.